-In-app purchases and especially subscriptions are the most popular methods to monetize an app.
-On the one hand, a subscription allows a developer to develop content and a product, on the other hand, they help a user to get a more high-quality app in general.
+In-app purchases, especially subscriptions, are the most popular methods to monetize an app.
+On the one hand, a subscription allows a developer to invest into developing content and the product, on the other hand, it helps the users to get a more high-quality app in general.
 In-app purchases are subject to 30% commission, but if a user has been subscribed for more than a year or an app earns less than $1М per year, the commission is 15%.

 This is the first article from the series dedicated to in-app purchases in Android apps.
-In this series, we will cover the topics starting with the creation of in-app purchases and up to server validation and analytics:
+In this series, we will cover several topics starting with the creation of in-app purchases and leading up to server validation and analytics:

 In this article, we’ll explain how to: